 Priority Populations: Projects funded by the GGRF through the SAFER Program are required to provide opportunity to yield significant benefit for GGRF Disadvantaged Communities, Low-Income Communities, and Low-Income Households collectively referred to as “GGRF Priority Population” (definitions of these terms are included in Section IV of the Policy).
 The GGRF Priority Population represent economically disadvantaged individuals and communities as well as communities disproportionately burdened by the impacts of climate change, exposed to multiple sources of pollution, and especially vulnerable to environmental pollutants.
 Specific details are included in the GGRF Funding Guidelines Section V.A.
 Investment for Priority Population and V.B.
 Implementing Programs to Benefit Priority Populations.

 Accountability Tools: The GGRF Funding Guidelines require that a funding agreement be in place legally binding the funding agency and funding recipient.
-The funding agreement must include prevision related to monitoring and reporting, recordkeeping, auditing language, and remedies for non-performance.
-Funding agreement with the State Water Boards will generally contain these previsions.
+The funding agreement must include provisions related to monitoring and reporting, recordkeeping, auditing language, and remedies for non-performance.
+Funding agreements with the State Water Board will generally contain these previsions.
 Additional details on accountability requirements are in the GGRF Funding Guidelines Section IV.B.7 Accountability Tools for Legal Agreements.

 Reporting Requirements: All funding recipients of GGRF monies are required to track project status and report the estimated benefits, including greenhouse gas emission reductions, co-benefits, and benefits to priority populations.
 Each of the funding agreement will define the reporting requirements and frequency which would fulfill the GGRF Funding Guidelines Section VI Reporting Requirements.